learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 ### Training, testing, and cross-validation

-First we want to do a train-test split to create a holdout set to evaluate how good our final model will be.
+First we want to do a train-test split to create a holdout set to evaluate how good our final model is.
 Remember that any time we make modeling decisions based on a section of our data, we risk overfitting to that data.
-We can make use of **_Cross Validation_** when using `GridSearchCV` to do model selectionn and hyperparameter tuning then test our final model choice on the test set.
+We can make use of **_Cross Validation_** when using `GridSearchCV` to do model selection and hyperparameter tuning, then test our final model choice on the test set.

 In the cell below: